FelixWeichselgartner/BitcoinOfflinePaperWalletGenerator/README.md

-# Bitcoin Offline Paper-Waller Generator
+# Bitcoin Offline Paper-Wallet Generator

 You ever felt unsave creating a Bitcoin wallet on your desktop computer or on your smartphone?
 As such devices are often connected to the internet there might be a chance you have already been hacked and somebody could be stealing your private key(s).
 The solution is to create your private keys on a device that cannot be hacked, because it is not connected to any other devices (e.g. no internet, ...).